The nurse will be available in person for the fall semester at the following days and locations from 8AM until 4PM:

 Every student born on or after January 1, 1957 or later and is enrolled in six (6) or more credit hours at an accredited college or university is required by New York State Public Health Law 2165 to provide proof of immunity to measles, mumps, and rubella.
 Proof of immunity compliance is accomplished by providing official documentation of two (2) measles immunizations, one (1) mumps immunization, and one (1) rubella immunization or by submitting serological proof of immunity.

 New York State Public Health Law 2167 also requires colleges to distribute information about meningococcal disease and vaccination to all students regardless of age.
 Students are encouraged to review the materials provided to them.
-The Confidential Health Form must be completed and returned to your Campus Health Office indicating proof of vaccination or declination of immunization.
+The Confidential Health Form must be completed and returned to your Campus Health Office indicating proof of vaccination or declination of the meningitis immunization.

 Where can I obtain a copy of my immunization records?

 - Contact the school nurse or the records office at your former high school.
-City of Buffalo School students who cannot get a record from the high school can call the Buffalo Board of Education’s Director of Health Related Services at (716) 816-3912.
+City of Buffalo School students who cannot get a record from the high school can call the Buffalo Board of Education’s Director of Health-Related Services at (716) 816-3912.

 - Contact your family doctor or pediatrician for your immunization record.